Bevy Version: | 0.10 | (current) |

 Both the MSVC and the GNU compiler toolchains should work.

-You can also build Windows EXEs while working in Linux.
+You can also build Windows EXEs while working in Linux or macOS.

 Distributing Your App